serkanyazicioglu/RedisRepository/README.md

 ### Subscription
 In order to use this feature your Redis server must have keyspaces enabled.
 Redis acts as a PUB/SUB server when this feature is enabled.

-To enable this feature run following command via redis-cli.
-KEA enables all events.
-Go to official page for further information: https://redis.io/topics/notifications.
+Rrun following command via redis-cli.
+KEA is a parameter and enables all events.
+Go to official page for further information about keyspace parameters: https://redis.io/topics/notifications.
 ```
 config set notify-keyspace-events KEA
 ```